|Funding Category||Applications Due||Awards|

 The Becton-Tannenbaum International Medicine Fund is established through the generosity of Nancy Tannenbaum and John Becton.
 The Fund is an endowment held at The Medical Foundation of North Carolina, Inc. Each year a portion of the earnings will be set aside to provide assistance to one UNC School of Medicine student desiring to travel to developing countries to experience a contrasting medical community or system.
 Following the travel experience, the Office of International Activities will arrange a visit between the donors and the medical student recipient.Annual funding for one or two UNC School of Medicine student desiring to travel to developing or “third world” countries to experience a contrasting medical community or system.
 The maxiumum award is $1,000. (scroll down for link to application)

 UNC School of Medicine International Fellowships

 Fellowships each year to provide partial support to UNC medical students (or student groups) who want to undertake an elective clinical or research experience in another country.
-This fellowship is funded by the Office of Student Affairs, and the maximum individual award is $1,000.
+This fellowship is funded by the Office of Student Affairs, and the award is on average, $1000.

-You can apply for the Perkins-Burke International Fellowship, Medical Alumni Loyalty Fund Gobal Enrichment Fellowship, Medical Foundation Privette Fellowship, Becton-Tannenbaum Fellowship, and UNC School of Medicine Fellowship by using the universal fellowship application form.
+You can apply for the Perkins-Burke International Fellowship, Medical Alumni Loyalty Fund Gobal Enrichment Fellowship, Becton-Tannenbaum Fellowship, and UNC School of Medicine Fellowship by using the universal fellowship application form.